RSS to Email

 To add RSS text items into your template you use merge tags, see example below.

-RSS to Email is one of 4 Campaign types supported by BigMailer – there is also bulk (aka broadcast, promotion, or newsletter), automation (aka drip or sequence), and transactional.
+RSS to Email is one of 4 Campaign types supported by BigMailer – there is also marketing (aka bulk, broadcast, promotion, or newsletter), automation (aka drip or sequence), and transactional.
+BigMailer also offers drag-and-drop template editor with free stock images and pre-made templates.
 Not a BigMailer customer yet?
-Get started for free.
+Get started for free or check out our pricing page.

 Looking for affordable alternatives to your current provider?
 Check out our bulk email marketing service providers comparison page to see which providers support RSS to email and to compare their cost and feature support.